 The provisions of the new rule are effective for Gartner on January 1, 2017.
 Early adoption is not permitted.
-However, on April 1, 2015, the FASB Board approved a proposal to defer the effective date of the new revenue recognition standard by one year and to provide some limited provisions for early adoption.
-The FASB issued a proposed Accounting Standards Update for public comment on April 29, 2015 with comments due by May 29, 2015.
-The final rule must be approved by the FASB Board.
+However, on April 1, 2015, the FASB Board proposed to defer the effective date of the new revenue recognition standard by one year and to provide some limited provisions for early adoption.
+The FASB Board approved the proposal on July 9, 2015 and is currently drafting the final Accounting Standards Update.